Liberating football travel

 La Coruña tourist information has a database of local hotels.

 The stadium is surrounded by hotels, whose seaside location means some prices rise about 15% in summer.
-The nearest is away from the beach: the three-star Nogallás, with free WiFi several extra sports channels on TV.
+The nearest is away from the beach: the affordable, one-star Nogallás, which opened on the eve of the 1982 World Cup.
+Clean and equipped with TVs and Wi-Fi, it’s a real budget option if proximity to the match is all you’re after.

 Nearer the beach, the Mar del Plata is simple but comfortable.
-The nearby Hotel Brisa is similar in genre and price, while the CoruñaMar (Paseo de la Ronda 50, +34 981 26 13 27) awaits renovation under new ownership.
+The nearby Hotel Brisa is similar in genre and price, while the CoruñaMar (Paseo de la Ronda 50) has been spiffed up since coming under the local Alda Hotels chain, based in Santiago de Compostela but now spread all over Galicia and beyond.